 - 704. In the draft decision the Authority derived an (effective) 2009 benchmark of repairs and maintenance costs of \$6.234 million (equal to stated actual costs less an amount for a one-off adjustment to the value of inventories) and set the amount of repairs and maintenance costs at \$6.234 million in each year of the 2011 to 2015 period, compared with \$6.817 million in each year proposed by DBP (all amounts in dollar values of 31 December 2010). - 705.
 DBP has not amended its forecast of operating costs to reflect the Authority's draft decision determination on repairs and maintenance expenses. - 706.
-DBP submits that reasons for increases in repairs and maintenance costs over the level of actual costs for 2009 are: - installation of rotating equipment and valves as a major component of pipeline expansion, which are high-maintenance items; and - a 65 per cent increase in the number of assets requiring maintenance from 20,000 individual assets in 2008 to 33,000 assets.267 - 707.
+DBP submits that reasons for increases in repairs and maintenance costs over the level of actual costs for 2009 are: - installation of rotating equipment and valves as a major component of pipeline expansion, which are high-maintenance items; and - a 65 per cent increase in the number of assets requiring maintenance from 20,000 individual assets in 2008 to 33,000 assets.
+267 - 707.
 The Authority has received technical advice that the supporting information provided by DBP for the increase in costs is deficient in failing to quantitatively link the additional assets to maintenance activities.
-On this basis, the Authority maintains the determination in the draft decision that the forecast of repairs and maintenance expenses is not consistent with the prudence and efficiency requirement of rule 91.
+268 On this basis, the Authority maintains the determination in the draft decision that the forecast of repairs and maintenance expenses is not consistent with the prudence and efficiency requirement of rule 91.
 The Authority requires that the forecast of operating expenditure be amended so that the total annual value of forecast repairs and maintenance expenses in each year of the 2011 to 2015 access arrangement period is \$6.234 million in dollar values of 31 December 2010, a reduction of \$0.583 million in each year.

-Carbon Pollution Reduction Scheme Costs
+Carbon Pollution Reduction Scheme Costs (CPRS)

 - 708. In the draft decision the Authority removed annual costs of between \$8.6 million and \$10.669 million from the forecast of operating expenses on the basis that the prospect and nature of any CPRS scheme was too uncertain to be costed at the time of the draft decision. - 709.
-DBP has not amended its forecast of operating costs to remove the costs associated with the CPRS, but rather indicates that it has re-estimated the costs based on the details of the CPRS announced by the Federal Government on 24 February 2011 and assuming an initial value of a carbon tax of \$20/tonne in FY 2012/13 and that is fixed for the remainder of the 2011 to 2015 access arrangement period.
-DBP's revised forecast of these costs is shown in Table 53.
+DBP has not amended its forecast of operating costs to remove the costs associated with the CPRS, but rather indicates that it has re-estimated the costs based on the details of the carbon trading scheme announced by the Federal Government on 24 February 2011 and assuming an initial value of a carbon tax of \$20/tonne in FY 2012/13 and that is fixed for the remainder of the 2011 to 2015 access arrangement period. - 710.
+Pursuant to a request from the Authority, DBP has provided further information on the derivation of the revised forecast of costs.
+269 This information indicates that the forecast of costs was derived by: